Arrive in Toronto

 Head west out of Ottawa to the Algonquin Provincial Park – a beautiful river-filled wilderness where you can stop for a walk or a picnic or even go for a kayak from one of the many outfitters in this region.
 Onwards to Huntsville in the heart of Muskoka “Cottage Country” – so called because this is where the wealthy city-dwellers own their countryside retreats.

-Hotel: Blue Waters Acres Resort or similar.
+Overnight: Blue Waters Acres Resort or similar.
 Upgrade to Deerhurst Resort

 A relaxing day to enjoy this lovely part of Ontario.
 You could simply spend time by one of the beautiful lakes, chilling out, swimming or kayaking.
 Or you could visit a local cranberry & blueberry farm and winery for a tour and tasting.